wayneIBM/vpc-on-classic/hello-world-vpc.md

 This document shows you how to use the IBM Cloud CLI to create an {{site.data.keyword.cloud}} Virtual Private Cloud for generation 1 compute resources.

-To create a Virtual Private Cloud for generation 2 compute, see [Using the CLI to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-cli).
+Newer generation available.
+For more information, see [Creating a VPC using the IBM Cloud CLI](/docs/vpc?topic=vpc-creating-a-vpc-using-cli) for generation 2 compute resources.
-{: tip}
+{:important}

 ## Prerequisites:
 {: #cli-pre-requisites}